4tyone/pyrethrin/README.md

 ---

 Pyrethrin brings compile-time safety guarantees to Python for two of the most common sources of runtime errors:

+Python's flexibility is its greatest strength and its Achilles' heel.
+There are weird edge-case exceptions everywhere in your code-base, functions recieve `None` in the most unexpected places, and you only discover these issues when your app crashes in production at 3 AM.

+Languages like Rust and OCaml solved this with `Result` and `Option` types that make error handling explicit and exhaustive.
+Pyrethrin brings that same peace of mind to Python: **if it compiles, it handles all the errors**.
+Stop playing whack-a-mole with try/except blocks and `if x is not None` checks scattered throughout your codebase.

 **Exceptions** - Declare what exceptions a function can raise with `@raises`, and the static analyzer ensures every caller handles all of them.
 No more `except Exception` or forgotten error paths.